jaanga/gestification/gestification-introduction.md

 Now, here, there are four folders with code examples you can run, view or even edit.

-The **'[Cookbook](https://github.com/jaanga/gestification/tree/gh-pages/cookbook)'** folder contains a number of short, simple apps that you coud use to build bigger apps.
+The **'[Cookbook](https://github.com/jaanga/gestification/tree/gh-pages/cookbook)'** folder contains a number of short, simple apps that you could use to build bigger apps.
 Files are generally about 200 or so lines of code.

 The **'[Projects](https://github.com/jaanga/gestification/tree/gh-pages/projects)'** folder contains work that probably has start and finish dates and tends to be more complicated stuff.

-The **'[Events Timely Things](https://github.com/jaanga/gestification/tree/gh-pages/events-timely)'** folder contains work prepared for an event, as a one-off probablt to help somebody or to respond to a specific query, or work that has been superseded such as fun home page graphics.
+The **'[Events Timely Things](https://github.com/jaanga/gestification/tree/gh-pages/events-timely)'** folder contains work prepared for an event, as a one-off probably to help somebody or to respond to a specific query, or work that has been superseded such as fun home page graphics.

 The **'[Work-in-Hand](https://github.com/jaanga/gestification/tree/gh-pages/work-in-hand)'** folder contains more experimental work where the final outcome is more up in the air.